 To understand more about the best schools for returning adults rankings, view the methodology page.

 Delaware Valley University is a good decision for students pursuing an Animal Science degree.
-This is quite a common major at DelVal, with 19.6% of undergraduate students signed up for it.
+A preferred choice for undergrads, there are about 82 individuals studying this degree at DelVal.
 This school is located in the suburban region of Doylestown, Pennsylvania, near to shops and other amusement.

 It's difficult to beat Pennsylvania State University - University Park if you want to study Animal Science.
 In addition to its bachelor's programs, Pennsylvania State University - University Park offers graduate degrees in Animal Science.
-University Park, Pennsylvania is the best setting for students who appreciate the active urban lifestyle.
+Prefer a large student body?
+This school has over 20,000 students on campus.